SNM1105/cart253/topics/mod-jam/MOD-JAM-PROJECT/frogfrogfrog/pseudocode.md

     drawArcher // draw archer's body as a yellow circle.
-If arrow's state is no longer idle, draw a brown rectangle and silver triangle at the tip at the current arrow's X and Y position. moveArcher // set archer's X to the mouse's x position. moveArrow // set arrow's X to the archer's body's X. If arrow's state in outbound (not idle),
+If arrow's state is no longer idle, draw a brown rectangle and silver triangle at the tip at the current arrow's X and Y position. moveArcher // set archer's X to the mouse's x position. moveArrow // set arrow's X to the archer's body's X. If arrow's state in outbound (not idle), decrease the arrow's Y by the arrow's speed.
+                 Once it's less than or equal to 0, set the state back to idle. arrowOverlap // Calculate distance between each enemy and the arrow.
+If there is an overlap between the arrow and the enemy, reset the enemy's X to 0, randomize the Y between 50 and 300, set the arrow back to idle, increase the score by one. drawScore // Draw the text "Score", followed by the current score (position 500,30) CheckGameOver // If the lives are less than or equal to 0, stop the game loop, draw "Game Over" text at the center of the canvas, and draw
+                     "Press R to Restart" below the "Game Over" text.

+Event Handlers:
+    If r is pressed, restart game
+    if game is reset, set lives from 0 to 5, recreate enemy array, reset arrow back to the archer's body, set arrow's state back to idle, restart the game loop

 ```